 The cam actuates the movement of the valve through the tappet.
 Hence the replaceable valve stem moves up and down in the valve stem guide.

-The valve spring, keeps the valve pressed against its seat and ensure a leakage-proof operation and also bring back the valve very quickly during its closing.
+The valve spring, keeps the valve pressed against its seat and ensures a leakage-proof operation, and also brings back the valve very quickly during its closing.

 When the engine is started, it gets heated up gradually hence causing the valve stem to expand.